singnet/dev-portal/docs/products/Bridge/selecting-networks/index.md

 # Choosing Assets

-The bridge currently supports AGIX and NTX, RJV on the Ethereum and Cardano networks.
-Once you have selected the chain and the direction of conversion, use the token dropdown to select the token to convert
+The bridge currently supports the following tokens on the Ethereum and Cardano networks: `AGIX`, `NTX`, `FET (ASI)`, `WMTX`, `RJV`, and `CGV`.
+Once you have selected the chain and the direction of conversion, use the token dropdown to select the token to convert.

 <ImageViewer src="/assets/images/products/Bridge/choosing-assets.webp" alt="ChoosingAssets"/>